Electrical

 Size Length Width Height Weight* Ah* Stud

-* Approximate, depending on battery technology, manufacturer, etc.
+* See BCI for the standard battery dimensions.
+Information may be approximate, depending on battery technology, manufacturer, etc.

 Reserve Capacity = minutes to drain 25 amps @ 80ºF to 1.75V/cell (10.5V)